The Art of War

 Things They Carried: An African Philosophy on War, Surviving Enslavement and Citizenship

-Akeia de Barros Gomes (moderator) is Vice-President of Maritime Studies at the Mystic Seaport Museum, Mystic, Connecticut where she directs the Frank C. Munson Institute of American Maritime Studies.
-Akeia is responsible for working on curatorial projects of race, Indigenous histories, ethnicity and diversity in New England's Maritime activities.
+Akeia de Barros Gomes, PhD (moderator), is the Center for Black History Director at the Newport Historical Society and an Adjunct Lecturer at the Simmons Center for the Study of Slavery and Justice at Brown University.
+Akeia works on curatorial projects on race, Indigenous histories, ethnicity, and diversity in New England's Maritime activities.
 She is lead curator for the 2024 Mystic Seaport exhibition, Entwined: The Sea, Sovereignty and Freedom, a multi-year Mellon Foundation-funded project that reimagines the history of the founding and development of New England through Indigenous, African, and African American maritime narratives.
-Dr. de Barros Gomes has engaged in archaeological fieldwork on the Mashantucket Pequot Tribal Reservation in Mashantucket, CT; in the US Virgin Islands and in Newport, RI.
-She has engaged in Anthropological fieldwork in the US Virgin Islands, in Benin, and in New Orleans.
-Akeia was professor of American Studies and Professor of Psychology and Human Development at Wheelock College from 2008 to 2017.
+Dr. de Barros Gomes has engaged in archaeological fieldwork on the Mashantucket Pequot Tribal Reservation in Mashantucket, CT, in the US Virgin Islands and Newport, RI.
+She has been involved in anthropological fieldwork in the US Virgin Islands, Benin, and New Orleans.
+Akeia was a professor of American Studies and Psychology and Human Development at Wheelock College from 2008 to 2017.
 And Curator of Social History at the New Bedford Whaling Museum from 2017 to 2021.
 She holds a PhD in Anthropology with a focus in Archaeology from The University of Connecticut.

 SUNDAY, FEBRUARY 9